Collecting The Puzzle Pieces: Disentangled Self-Driven Human Pose Transfer by Permuting Textures: Experiments

 \subsection{Quantitative Results}

-Table \ref{tab:deepfashion} compares methods on the pose transfer task using DeepFashion, where our approach outperforms most methods on FID, SSIM, and LPIP by a large margin.
-For example, we improve FID by 4 points over the state-of-the-art.
-Notably, our model, \emph{which requires no paired training data}, also achieves better performance than most supervised methods trained with paired data.
-Similar behavior is seen on Market-1501 (Table \ref{tab:market}), where our self-driven \modelname{} gains in Masked-SSIM and Masked-LPIPS over supervised methods.
-However, we note that we do perform worse according to SSIM and LPIPS, which is computed over the entire image rather than just the target person region.
+Table \ref{tab:deepfashion} compares methods on the pose transfer task using DeepFashion, where our approach significantly outperforms prior unpaired approaches on FID, SSIM, and LPIPS.
+Notably, we found our FID to be 4 points better than that of SCM-Net.
+Our method also outperforms most supervised (paired) methods \emph{without paired training data}.
+Similar behavior is seen on Market-1501 (Table \ref{tab:market}), where \modelname{} outperforms paired methods in Masked-SSIM and Masked-LPIPS.

-To investigate the reason behind the discrepancy when we use masked regions for evaluation, we computed the SSIM scores on different body parts of the person.
-The average scores for background, arms, legs, clothes and head for \modelname{} are: 0.237, 0.263, 0.283, 0.323, 0.337, respectively.
-The lowest SSIM is on the background because the dataset is collected from surveillance videos, where the background can change drastically in different time frames.
-This violates our assumption that the background does not change, explaining the relatively poor performance.
-That said, since our goal is pose transfer, the improved performance using M-SSIM and M-LPIPS demonstrates we are more successful than even the supervised methods on Market-1501 at that task.
+We perform an additional test to rule out dense pose as the primary contributing factor.
+For this, we retrained MUST-GAN \cite{ma2021must}, replacing their OpenPose with DensePose (denoted as MUST-GAN(DP) in Table \ref{tab:deepfashion}).
+MUST-GAN(DP) improves the original OpenPose variant, suggesting dense pose as a better representation.
+However, our proposed approach still outperforms MUST-GAN(DP).

+\textbf{Benefits of Using Unpaired Data.} In addition to requiring less annotation, our self-driven model can also be trained and directly fit to in-the-wild unpaired datasets while supervised methods can not.
+To simulate this scenario, we use NTED(Market) \cite{ren2022neural} trained on paired Market-1501 as our supervised model and test on DeepFashion as our in-the-wild dataset in Table \ref{tab:deepfashion}.
+Our PT$^2$ model was trained only on DeepFashion using unpaired data.
+Similarly, in Table \ref{tab:market}, NTED(DF) is trained on paired DeepFashion and tested on Market-1501 as the in-the-wild dataset.
+In Tables \ref{tab:deepfashion} \& \ref{tab:market}, PT$^2$ obtains better evaluation scores than NTED(Market) and NTED(DF) by a significant margin, which demonstrates an advantageous use case where unpaired training enables direct fitting on the target domain.